Basic Training—5th Week

 “The girl I loved was shot by a Winter Guard officer the day we left because she spoke with disrespect,” he said.
 Alex dropped his gaze sheepishly.
 Joffrey continued.
 “Her mother ran into the street crying, and she was shot, too.
 Then they were both dragged into a gutter so the rifle company could pass without stepping over them.”

 There was a very uneasy silence.

-“Forgive my friend,” Kirk said quickly, “he’s got hay in his head.”
+“Forgive my friend,” Kirk said quickly, “he’s a dumbass.”
 Alex gave him a hurt glance, but Kirk ignored it.
 “How old were you?” he asked.